 The Golden Link Between Curiosity and Success

 Faith and Skepticism are both essential to your success as an entrepreneur.
-Faith for reasons I’ve talked about in past podcasts on the Principle of Faith.
-Skepticism because it guards your mind from the truckloads of BS found in so many self-help books and in books on business success.
+Faith is important for reasons I’ve talked about in past podcasts on the Principle of Faith.
+Skepticism is important because it guards your mind against the truckloads of BS found in so many self-help books and in books on business success.
 It also protects you from being led astray by the shiny objects that come across your path.
-But if you’re polarized on either end of this spectrum, you’ll stay stuck.
+But if you’re polarized on either end of the Faith-Skepticism spectrum, you’ll stay stuck.

-At the other end of this pole is faith, which, when not balanced with critical thought, can crystalize into gullability.
-People who are too polarized on the faith end of the spectrum will be hopelessly led astray by every new trend, gimmick or opportunity that comes accross their path.
+At the other end of this pole is faith, which, when not balanced with critical thought, can crystalize into gullibility.
+People who are too polarized on the faith end of the spectrum will be hopelessly led astray by every new trend, gimmick, or opportunity that comes across their path.
 Curiosity is how you settle this false dilemma between faith and skepticism.
 This is why I believe that the link between curiosity and success is often the missing link between you and your dreams.

 Goals and Progress